 And the only exception are those late-breaking kind of events where there’s a cybersecurity event or some other change in the business that triggers a flurry of activity that was unplanned for.
 But the majority of the IT spend, in my experiences, is well set at least six months before the budget year begins.

 I’m curious to hear your perspective for vendors who are approaching healthcare and maybe they do have Fortune 1000 penetration but not deep experience within healthcare.
 Do you think it’s more important to demonstrate?

 When vendors sit across the table from me, I’ve often been surprised in initial meetings that they ask me incredibly basic questions about the industry.
 And I think to myself, “Boy, you didn’t do your homework.
 If you don’t know these very basic questions, why are you wasting my time?”

-You may not really need to know the healthcare space to implement a solution, but you certainly need to know the healthcare space to get a seat at the table with a senior executive and be able to talk their language to get past that threshold to get to your technical solution, which may be the best thing out there.
+You may not really need to know the impact of technology in healthcare space to implement a solution, but you certainly need to know the healthcare space to get a seat at the table with a senior executive and be able to talk their language to get past that threshold to get to your technical solution, which may be the best thing out there.
 If you can’t demonstrate that you understand the pain of a specific industry in the language of that industry, I think you often don’t get past that first date.

 I’d love to hear an example that comes to mind as far as a pitch that really resonated with you and made you walk away thinking, “They nailed it.”

 Yeah, so that’s a great question.
 I mean, there’s probably a number of dimensions that make a great pitch a great pitch.
 For me, I’ve always found it to be a turnoff when somebody tries to come in, in what’s a complex sale, and they think about more like a used car sale and try to walk in the door and close a deal.
 So that to me doesn’t work.